-During 2023, the Association re-tendered its reactive maintenance contract and appointed a sole contractor to cover the period 2023 to 2026 to provide all mainstream building services, with the option of extension to 2028 based on successful performance.
+During 2023, the Association re-tendered its reactive maintenance contract and appointed a sole contractor to cover the period 2023 to 2026 to provide all mainstream building services.
 This contract is complimented by a panel of specialist contractors providing specialist trades such as door entry systems and TV aerial maintenance, and asbestos testing and removal.
 The Association assesses the qualitative aspects of our reactive maintenance service and they are also regularly tested through in-house maintenance satisfaction questionnaires and the three yearly comprehensive tenants' satisfaction survey.